top of page

 My Life with the Pipe: Stories, Songs & Teachings

-Information & Registration: https://www.pipekeepers.org/keepers-gathering-public1.html
+Information & Registration: Write to info@sacredearthcircle.com

 The Way of the Pipe is my religion.
 It is my way of connecting with the Divine Mystery, the Great Spirit.
 With prayers, songs, and words, I speak with Creator and His/Her helpers and listen to their guidance.
 It is not a peace pipe.
 It is a prayer pipe, a sacred pipe, sometimes shared with a circle of other worshippers.
 As I join the long wooden stem to the red pipestone bowl, I join the living, growing, green of the plant people with the quiet strength of the mountain.
 In this sharing, I will not give “how-to” instructions.
 A pipe must be earned and the ceremonies transmitted with specific protocols.
 But through the pipe teachings, we can learn more about what it means to be a whole human being and good relative to each other and Mother Earth.